Edit

 Look for the values PhysicalBytesPerSectorForAtomicity and PhysicalBytesPerSectorForPerformance, returned in bytes, and if they're different, retain the largest one to ascertain the disk sector size.
 A value of 4096 indicates a sector storage size of 4 KB.

-You can add a registry key, which will cause the behavior of Windows 11 and later to be similar to Windows 10.
-This forces the sector size to be emulated as 4 KB.
-To add the ForcedPhysicalSectorSizeInBytes registry key, use the Registry Editor or run commands as described in the PowerShell as Administrator section.
-You must reboot the device after adding the registry key in order for this change to take effect.
+• Currently, the ForcedPhysicalSectorSizeInBytes registry key is required to successfully install SQL Server when using modern storage platforms, such as NVMe, that provide a sector size larger than 4 KB.
+This Windows operating system registry key forces the sector size to be emulated as 4 KB.
+To add the ForcedPhysicalSectorSizeInBytes registry key, use Registry Editor or run commands as described in the Command Prompt or PowerShell section.
+You must reboot the device after adding the registry key for this change to take effect.
+There is no need to add Trace Flag 1800 for this scenario.

 Important